grapestone5321/robond-deep_learning/writeup.md

 - patrol_with_targ: Test how well the network can detect the hero from a distance.
 - patrol_non_targ: Test how often the network makes a mistake and identifies the wrong person as the target.
 - following_images: Test how well the network can identify the target while following them.

-The predictions are written to files and return paths to the appropriate directories.
-Now lets look at my predictions, and compare them to the ground truth labels and original images.
-Some sample images are visualized from the predictions in the validation set.

 ### images while following the target:
 ![deep_learning|following_the_target](https://cldup.com/rHDoHE4DeT.png)